KPZ equation from ASEP plus general speed-change drift: Introduction

 The original paper \cite{KPZ} argues for universality of \eqref{eq:kpz} via heuristics for a stochastic Hamilton-Jacobi equation model of random interfaces.
 These heuristics have been made rigorous in the important work \cite{HQ} and in several extensions \cite{HS,HX,KWX,KZ}.
 But stochastic Hamilton-Jacobi equations are (in part) simplifications of interacting particle systems, and a ``Big Picture Question" \cite{KPZAIM} on \eqref{eq:kpz} asks for a rigorous derivation of \eqref{eq:kpz} from interacting particle systems.
-This question is largely open except when invariant measures are explicit and simple (which is a very rare situation).
+This question is (essentially entirely) open except when the invariant measures are explicit and simple (which is a very rare situation).
 See Section \ref{subsection:background} for further discussion.
 So, deriving \eqref{eq:kpz} from interacting particle systems whose invariant measures are unknown is open yet \emph{fundamental} and \emph{basic}.
+We refer to Section \ref{subsubsection:hompersp} for more explanation on particle systems as a generalization of stochastic Hamilton-Jacobi equations, and the derivation of \eqref{eq:kpz} from particle systems needing techniques going beyond the reach of regularity structures.

-The goal of this paper is to address the aforementioned question.
-We study maybe the most natural particle system analog to the Hamilton-Jacobi equations in \cite{HQ,KPZ}.
-These are given by the asymmetric simple exclusion process in the seminal work \cite{BG} of Bertini-Giacomin but with an additional drift in the underlying random walks that depends in a completely arbitrary way on the local particle configuration (see \cite{KL} and Part II of \cite{S} for more discussion on these models).
-The drift can be quite arbitrary, as long as the particle dynamics are local.
-For example, we can take cluster dynamics, where collections of particles move together, or finite-range jumps in a favored direction; see Figures \ref{figure:ex1}-\ref{figure:ex2}.
-These have a significant history in time-dependent statistical mechanics \cite{MY} and KPZ universality \cite{DT,GJ17,QS,Y,KPZAIM}.
-Also, KPZ-related results for both are limited; for cluster dynamics, we are not aware of any previous work.
+In this paper, we derive KPZ from a large class of particle systems whose invariant measures are completely unknown.
+We focus on a class of \emph{driven lattice gases}, given by the asymmetric simple exclusion process (ASEP) in \cite{BG} but with additional drift in the random walks that depends only on the local particle configuration.
+These are the subject of a ``Big Picture Question" from \cite{KPZAIM} on the derivation of KPZ from particle systems; see \cite{KL} and Part II of \cite{S} for more motivation and history.
+For a clear exposition, we will assume that the drift induces only nearest-neighbor jumps; see Figure \ref{figure:model}.
+However, our methods should apply to models that are \emph{not} absolutely continuous with respect to ASEP.
+(For example, we can take drifts that induce cluster dynamics, where groups of particles move together, or finite-range jumps; see Figures \ref{figure:ex1}-\ref{figure:ex2}.
+Both have a lot of history in statistical mechanics \cite{MY} and KPZ universality \cite{DT,GJ17,QS,Y,KPZAIM}.)